vagmcs/webpage/content/authors/vagmcs/_index.md

 # Short bio (displayed in user profile at the end of posts)
 bio: My research interests include artificial intelligence, machine learning and data mining.

-# Interests to show in the about widget
+# Interests to show in the About widget
 interests:
 - Artificial Intelligence
 - Machine Learning & Data Mining
-- Model Interpretability
+- Logical & Relational Learning
+- Online & Adaptive Learning
+- Complex Event Processing

 # Education to show in About widget
 education: